hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 Offences call them! what, dancing an offence! —
 >
-> This act's a stretch of power, a mere pretense
+> This act's a stretch of power, a mere pretence
 >
 > To abridge the amusements of the middling class
 >